-While acknowledging the critical role EU funds play in the success of Iberian integration, however, it is also important to stress that successful integration is not only a budgetary issue.
-On the contrary, the Iberian experience demonstrates that the main benefits of integration derive from the opportunities it generates in terms of trade and foreign direct investment.
-Portugal and Spain show that a critical factor in determining the final outcome of integration will depend upon the pattern of investment, which would bring about important dynamics effects.
+Yet, while acknowledging the critical role played by EU funds in the success of Iberian integration, it is also important to stress that successful integration is not only a budgetary issue.
+On the contrary, the Iberian experience demonstrates that the main benefits of integration derive from the opportunities that it generates in terms of trade and foreign direct investment.
+Portugal and Spain show that a critical factor to determine the final outcome of integration will depend upon the pattern of investment, which would bring about important dynamic effects.
 Dynamic effects should be more important than static ones.
 Indeed, the process of opening to international trade improves potential for growth, lowers production costs, and reduces the risk premium in response to a brighter macroeconomic outlook, which results from economic reforms.
 These developments help account for the increases in FDI in Portugal and Spain (where it reached a peak of 2.7% of GDP in 1990).
-FDI, in turn, has had positive implications for the Iberian economies because it has facilitated the transmission of technology, paved the way for advances in productivity, and, therefore, fostered an increase in the potential GDP growth of both economies.
+FDI, in turn, has had very positive implications for the Iberian economies because it has facilitated the transmission of technology, has paved the way for advances in productivity and, therefore, it has fostered an increase in the potential GDP growth of both economies.